Clinical Neuropsychology Internship

 Outpatient evaluations are conducted for patients with a wide range of neuropsychological insults including traumatic brain injury, vascular disease, encephalopathy, epilepsy, HIV, anoxic brain injury, seizure disorder, brain tumor, normal pressure hydrocephalus, Alzheimer’s disease, frontotemporal dementia, and conversion disorder.
 Pediatric evaluations are conducted for children with genetic, developmental, neurologic, behavioral, and emotional disorders including autism-spectrum disorders, genetic syndromes, epilepsy, traumatic brain injury, prenatal drug and alcohol exposure, and pediatric cancer.
 Referrals to the neuropsychology clinic at KUSM-W come from general physicians, neurologists, neurosurgeons, pediatricians, psychiatrists, attorneys, insurance companies, schools, and rehabilitations hospitals.
 There is significant diversity with regard to race/ethnicity, socio-economic status, urban vs. rural dwelling, and educational background of patients.

-Interns have the opportunity to be involved in civil litigation and workers’ compensation cases including interview, record review, test selection, and report writing.
-When available, interns are invited to observe deposition testimony by neuropsychology faculty.
-Cases generally include forensic referrals involving civil litigation, Independent Medical Evaluations for insurance companies, and some criminal litigation.
+Interns may have the opportunity to be involved in civil litigation and workers’ compensation cases and when available, interns are invited to observe deposition testimony by neuropsychology faculty.
+Cases generally include civil litigation, Independent Medical Evaluations, and some criminal litigation.

 Consultations are conducted primarily with patients admitted to the Senior Behavioral Unit.
 These consultations frequently involve opinions regarding the patient’s ability to make reasoned decisions regarding finances, healthcare, and/or management of one’s estate.
 Interns are trained in legal issues/state laws related to capacity, and they are taught how to make decisions that will meet the burden necessary in a court of law.